Dickson, Australian Capital Territory: Politics

 Dickson is located within the federal electorate of Canberra and it is represented by Alicia Payne for the Labor Party.
-In the ACT Legislative Assembly, Dickson is part of the electorate of Kurrajong, which elects five members on the basis of proportional representation, two Labor, two Greens and one Liberal.
-Polling place statistics are shown to the right for the Dickson polling place at Daramalan College in the 2022 federal and 2020 ACT elections.
+In the ACT Legislative Assembly, Dickson is part of the electorate of Kurrajong, which elects five members on the basis of proportional representation, currently two Labor, one Green, one Liberal and one Independent.
+Polling place statistics are shown to the right for the Dickson polling place at Majura Community Centre in the 2025 federal and 2024 ACT elections.

 Geology

 Calcareous shales from the Canberra Formation dates from the Silurian period.

 This rock is the limestone of the original title of Canberra "Limestone Plains".
 Quaternary alluvium lies on top of the shale in the flatter parts of Dickson.

+Transport

+Dickson has 2 light rail stops and a bus interchange called "Dickson Interchange" with 6 lines.
+Dickson Interchange's bus lines are the following: 18, 30, 31, 50, 51, 53 and R9.
+The two light rail stops are Macathur Avenue, located near the ABC studios in the middle of Northbourne Avenue, and Dickson Interchange also in the middle of Northbourne, across the road from Dickson Interchange.